 Download our Dry(ish) January Guidebook as a resource as you go substance-free during the month of January, or whenever you want to better understand your relationship with alcohol, cannabis, and other drugs, and how they might affect your daily life.
 You can also download our cannabis-focused T-Break Guide.

 Or, submit your request for a Dry(ish) January Care Package!
 Western students can order a copy of the Guidebook, along with other goodies, including a booklet version of our cannabis T-Break Guide.
 Care packages are available while supplies last.
+Orders for Dry(ish) January Care Packages are now closed.
+Please check back in December when orders reopen.

 First off, we are all imperfect humans, and we can only try our best.
 This challenge is certainly not about perfection, because changing or breaking habits can be especially difficult.
 If you started late or skipped a few days somewhere in the middle, your participation is not negated in any way.
 You can always start again the next day.
 And, if for whatever reason January is too stressful to try this out, you can always use our Dry(ish) January guidebook to be dry(ish) another month.